icute1349/ansible-Vagrant-ELK_Stack/ELK_CentOS_7/README.md

 <p>4.
 Create a login that will be used to access Kibana:
 $ sudo htpasswd -c /etc/httpd/conf.d/kibana-htpasswd vagrant
 # I used the password "vagrant"</p>
+# This added "vagrant:<password>" to the file /etc/httpd/conf.d/kibana-htpasswd, where password is hashed.

 <p>5.
 Start Apache and enable on boot</p>
 <p>$ sudo systemctl start httpd.service